IntersectMBO/govtool/tests/govtool-backend/README.md

-VVA-BE PyTest
+GovTool backend PyTest
 =================
 This test is responsible for following

-- Perform basic tests on VVA backend endpoints.
+- Perform basic tests on GovTool backend endpoints.
 - Publish the reports to metrics server for visualization.

 ## Installation